Suggested Searches

 5.2.8 Horizon Sensors

-Horizon sensors can be simple infrared horizon crossing indicators (HCI), or more advanced thermopile sensors that can detect temperature differences between the poles and equator.
-The sensors are typically either static or scanning, but by characterizing horizon crossings over a series of measurements, the sensors can provide an accurate nadir vector, which can then be used for attitude determination and/or attitude control guidance (14).
-For terrestrial applications, these sensors are referred to as Earth Sensors, but can be used for other planets.
-Examples of such technologies are described in Table 5-8 and illustrated in Figure 5.6.
+Horizon sensors can be simple infrared horizon-crossing indicators (HCI) or more advanced thermopile sensors that can detect temperature differences between the poles and equator.
+The sensors are typically either static or scanning, but by characterizing horizon crossings over a series of measurements, the sensors can provide an accurate nadir vector, which can then be used for attitude determination and/or attitude control guidance (8).
+For terrestrial applications, these sensors are referred to as Earth sensors, but they can be used for other planets.
+Examples of such technologies are described in Table 5-8 and shown in Figure 5.6.

-In addition to the commercially-available sensors listed in Table 5-8, there has been some recent academic interest in horizon sensors for CubeSats with promising results (4)(21)(22).
+In addition to the commercially available sensors listed in Table 5-8, there has been recent academic interest in horizon sensors for CubeSats with promising results (4)(15)(16).

 photo of hardware